 - Miraculous events that give answers, opportunities, or put away risks.

-Of course, how it will happen and what God uses is anyone’s guess, and we must simply comes back to trusting God.
+Of course, how it happens and what God uses is anyone’s guess, and we must simply trust Him.
+Eventually, His Natural Law will prevail, but it will be pretty lousy until then (Romans 8:22).